Mende Kikakui script: Characters

 There were an original 42 syllabic characters that were ordered according to sound and shape, while 150 more characters were later added without the same consistency to the character set.
 Some of the initial 42 characters resemble an abugida, given the standard ability for a reader to discern the vowels from seeing the character, as indicated by dots in consistent locations, but such uniformity vanishes in the remaining 150 characters.
 Glyphic variants have been found for certain characters.

+Letters of the Mende Kikakui syllabary.

 Additionally, digits are encoded by indicating the place value on each digit for a number, with the units digit alone having no special indication.
 Beyond the 10s digit, the further digits are written on top of the base place value indicator, which increases in vertical lines from 2 at the 100s place (indicating 2*10 + the digit above) to the millionths digit that is encoded (which has 6).
 All of the different possible digits are encoded separately.